 As shown by the wind arrows in Fig. 15 the flow situation was quite peculiar with north-westerly winds at 15 km and 17 km but opposite winds in between at 16 km and above at 18 km, indicative of a wave (amplitude about 6 m/s).
-This wave was neither present in the ECMWF analysis nor in the radiosonde observations at Darwin at 09:30 LT (cf. Fig. 5a).
-Extremely dry air (1.5-2 ppm) was measured by the FISH Lyman- $\alpha$ instrument (Zöger et al., 1999) onboard the M55 between 380 K and 390 K near the cold point tropopause (not shown).
+This wave was neither present in the ECMWF analysis nor in the radiosonde observations at Darwin at 09:30 LT (cf. Fig.5a).
+Extremely dry air (1.5-2 ppm) was measured by the FISH Lyman-α instrument (Zöger et al., 1999) onboard the M55 between 380 K and 390 K near the cold point tropopause (not shown).
 Since potential temperature surfaces are generally rising towards the equator at these levels, temperatures tend to decrease on constant pressure flight legs towards the equator (cf. Fig. 3).
 On the second highest pressure level, however, the coldest conditions were observed in the middle of the leg between 10° S and 11° S where the air was also the driest.
-North of 10° S the FISH H2O data became highly variable at the lower two levels suggesting the presence of ice particles, confirmed by measurements of the backscatter sonde MAS (Adriani et al., 1997; Cairo et al., 2004).
+North of 10°S the FISH H2O data became highly variable at the lower two levels suggesting the presence of ice particles, confirmed by measurements of the Multiwavelength Aerosol Scatterometer (MAS) which measures the light emitted by three laser diodes at different wavelengths and backscattered from aerosols and cloud particles (Adriani et al., 1997; Cairo et al., 2004).
 This flight will thus be particularly interesting to study dehydration processes in the TTL.
-The close association of the low water vapor concentrations with the cold phase of the Kelvin wave visible in Fig. 5b will be demonstrated in a forthcoming paper (Brunner et al., 2008).
+The close association of the low water vapor concentrations with the cold phase of the Kelvin wave visible in Fig. 5b will be demonstrated in a forthcoming study where measured humidities will be compared with saturation vapor pressures at the coldest temperatures along the calculated back trajectories (Brunner et al., manuscript in preparation, 2008).
+According to that analysis the dry air masses sampled on this flight had encountered a very cold tropopause 2-3 days earlier in the equatorial cold trap region.
 As seen in Fig. 14 the Falcon extended its flight towards the active monsoon region in the north where it was able to probe the anvil of an oceanic thunderstorm with a top at about 17 km.
 Convective activity was also present in the southern part of the domain.
 Before 14:30 LT (05:00 UTC) it concentrated on the Tiwis while after 15:00 LT (05:30 UTC) it was becoming more intense in the Darwin area.